helloSystem/docs/developer/application-bundles.md

 ## Benefits

-Applications stipped as application bundles can
+Applications shipped as application bundles can

 * Easily be moved around in the filesystem (relocation)
 * Easily be copied to e.g., another machine or a network share